 Register with the Medical Board of Australia

-Complete RACP basic training and pass written and clinical examination to qualify as a physician
+Complete RACP basic training and pass the written and clinical examinations to qualify as a physician.

 Complete specialist training in neurology as RACP advanced training in clinical neurology